MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 The group is authorized to make schema changes in Active Directory.
 By default, the only member of the group is the Administrator account for the forest root domain.
 This group has full administrative access to the schema.

-Any of the service administrator groups in the root domain can modify the membership of this group.
-This group is considered a service administrator account because its members can modify the schema, which governs the structure and content of the entire directory.
+Any of the Service administrator groups in the root domain can modify the membership of this group.
+This group is considered a Service administrator account because its members can modify the schema, which governs the structure and content of the entire directory.

 For more information, see [What is the Active Directory schema?](/previous-versions/windows/it-pro/windows-server-2003/cc784826(v=ws.10))